madiclack188-cloud/BIO_350_F25/Bio_350_FinalProject/README.md

     - What is your question or idea?
         - I am hoping to find out how much Sudden Oak Death (SOD) is impacting seedling survival rates
         - Question
-            - How much does SOD effect seedling death when compared to fire morality?
+            - How much does SOD effect the seedlings survival?
     - What are you specifically trying to model?
         - I am specifically trying to isolate the specific categories of the original data
         - Why?
 How will it answer you question/idea?